 Our product analysts use evaluation boards, digital testers and other tools for this step.
 Special care (e.g. ESD protection) is taken to make sure new defects are not introduced during this process.

 Using package analysis tools and techniques (e.g. optical inspection, scanning acoustic microscopy, X-ray) we first determine whether or not there is a physical defect with the IC package that surrounds the die.

 If the defect is found in the package, we will probe between the package layers to pinpoint the component causing the observed failure mode.
 It is an iterative process.
 We start by probing the top 2 package layers.
 If a defective signal is not detected, the top layer is removed and the next 2 layers are probed.

 Step 3 - Defect Spatial Localization

-the individual transistor or component that may be causing the observed failure mode.
-Typically, a product analyst starts with
+Once the problem area has been found, advanced analysis techniques are used to pinpoint the individual transistor or component that may be causing the observed failure mode.

 If the defective area has been isolated to the device package, then a package analyst probes between the package layers to further

 pinpoint the component that is causing the observed failure mode.
 The analyst starts by probing the top two package layers.
 If a